Oil slips on cloudy U.S.-China trade picture

 The United States and China were continuing to work on an interim trade agreement, but it may not be completed in time for U.S. and Chinese leaders to sign it next month, a U.S. administration official said.

 “Selling came courtesy of the fading optimism over trade and a Fed rate cut.
-Risk assets were dealt a blow as market players worried that the U.S. and China would delay settling their trade differences,” PVM analyst Stephen Brennock said.
+Risk assets were dealt a blow as market players worried that the U.S. and China would delay settling their trade differences,” said PVM analyst Stephen Brennock.

 However, U.S. crude inventories fell by 708,000 barrels in the week ended Oct.
 25 to 436 million, compared with analysts’ expectations for an increase of 494,000 barrels, according to the American Petroleum Institute, an industry group.
 [API/S]

-Still, crude stocks at the delivery point for WTI at Cushing, Oklahoma were up 1.2 million barrels compared to the previous week, dragging on futures prices for the benchmark.
+Still, crude stocks at the delivery point for WTI at Cushing, Oklahoma, were up 1.2 million barrels from the previous week, dragging on futures prices for the benchmark.

 Investors are also awaiting the outcome of the Federal Reserve’s two-day policy meeting this week.
-The Fed looks set later on Wednesday to nudge along a U.S. economy that is being hampered by slowing investment and weak growth overseas.
-It would be the third cut this year.
+The Fed looks set later on Wednesday to use a third interest rate cut this year to try to nudge along a U.S. economy that is being hampered by slowing investment and weak growth overseas.

-A rate cut would help support oil prices as a stronger economy typically implies higher demand for crude, while falling inventories suggest the market is coming into balance.
+A rate cut would help to support oil prices because a stronger economy typically implies higher demand for crude, while falling inventories suggest the market is coming into balance.

-The Organization of the Petroleum Exporting Countries and other producers including Russia have cut oil output since January to support prices.
+The Organization of the Petroleum Exporting Countries (OPEC) and other producers including Russia have cut oil output since the start of the year to support prices.

 (GRAPHIC: U.S. crude inventories, weekly changes since 2017 - here)